 The LLB, CertHE Common Law and GradDip Commercial Law provide for formative as well as summative assessment.
 Formative assessment is designed to provide students with feedback on progress and inform development but does not contribute to the overall mark achieved.
-Formative assessment is provided through online learning activities and the online legal research exercises undertaken in the Legal system and method module.
-Students may also undertake essays or problem questions set by University of London examiners, and receive individual feedback.
+Formative assessment is provided through the Tutor or Peer Feedback activities where students may answer essay or problem questions set by University of London tutors and receive individual feedback from tutors or their peers.
+Students may also complete online learning activities which include sample exam question activities.